 Some of us know that Facebook decreased organic reach for brands sometime back in 2012.
 Brands are no longer able to reach all of their fans and getting new traffic from Facebook to your business page has gotten a lot harder.
+In this article, I’ll share five tips you can use to increase Facebook engagement.

 Recently, they’ve tweaked their algorithms to reduce reach even further.
 So why is this happening?
 The most likely reason is that the platform is experiencing content shock, meaning that there’s just too much of it.